ewencai/GIFtoolsCookbook/content/AtoZ/em1dfm/staticInversion.rst

 Setup the inversion
 ^^^^^^^^^^^^^^^^^^^

-**!
-IF EDIT OPTIONS DOESN'T WORK, NEED TO REPLACE THESE INSTRUCTIONS**

     - Create another EM1DFM inversion using :ref:`copy options<invCopyOptions>`
     - Click on the newly created EM1DFM inversion object and set the output directory